irods/irods_api_plugin_genquery2/README.md

 The command returns a JSON string on success.

 If there's an error, it is printed to the terminal as is.
-Error information is NOT guaranteed to returned as a JSON string.
+Error information is NOT guaranteed to return as a JSON string.

-See help text for additional information.
+See the help text for additional options and information.
 ```bash
 iquery -h
 ```